Metaswitch/chronos/doc/configuration.md

 *   `/etc/chronos/chronos_cluster.conf` contains the configuration options that control how the Chronos process clusters with other Chronos processes.
-*   `/etc/chronos/chronos_shared.conf` contains the configuration options that site wide (e.g. how the Chronos cluster connects to other clusters for geographic redundancy.)
+*   `/etc/chronos/chronos_shared.conf` contains the configuration options that are site wide (e.g. how the Chronos cluster connects to other clusters for geographic redundancy.)

 The per-node configuration file has the following format: